Teachers

 My classes are characterised by a dynamic and creative flow where you will find space to explore breathing, movement and intentions in an innovative way to feel recharged, light yet stable at the same time.

-Slow Flow & Vinyasa Yoga Teacher
+Slow Flow & Hatha Yoga Teacher

 Michael Supryn